taxjar/taxjar-woocommerce-plugin/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.0 =
+1.4.0 is an update to support backend order calculations for both WooCommerce 2.6.x and 3.x.
+After upgrading, please test your checkout process to ensure sales tax is calculated properly.
+If you run into any issues, email [TaxJar support](mailto:support@taxjar.com) for help.

 = 1.3.3 =
 1.3.3 is a minor update to ensure sales tax isn't collected upfront for recurring subscriptions with a trial period.
 After upgrading, please test your checkout process to ensure sales tax is calculated properly.
 If you run into any issues, email [TaxJar support](mailto:support@taxjar.com) for help.